Plebware/Plebware.github.io/author/news/_posts/2026-09-16-news-revamp.md

 Hello, mate.

-As Otto, I have been online since the days of the Commodore VIC-20, watching the world develop from clunky green screens into today's AI-driven landscape.
+As Otto, I have been obsessed with computers since the days of the Commodore VIC-20, watching the world develop from clunky green screens into today's AI-driven landscape.

 Along the way, I have seen technology become a powerful ally — while also recognising that technology can be used for misinformation or propaganda when placed in the wrong hands.